willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

     - suggests that the genome contains: 2021 inversions, 20879 deletions, 160964 CTX?, 917415 ITX? and 0 insertions(?)
         - CTX and ITX are intrachromosomal and interchromosomal translocations respectively (?)
         - output format detailed [here](/Users/willpitchers/Dropbox\ \(MSU\ Efish\ Lab\/WILL/genome_assembly/garrulous-turtle/dancer_output_format.txt)
-    -

-    empirically what OR do we care about - more depth vs. more fish? make lit. results table for JG
+    - empirically what OR do we care about - more depth vs. more fish?
+    - make lit. results table for JG
-    LAB GURU!! talk to Colin about auto-slurping JSON format notes? (check how much data LG can handle in a lump) JG targeted 8x coverage but we maybe need more like 12-20x ? genome quality score by individual/position
+    - LAB GURU!! talk to Colin about auto-slurping JSON format notes? (check how much data LG can handle in a lump)
+    - JG targeted 8x coverage but we maybe need more like 12-20x ?
+    - genome quality score by individual/position
-    what can we say about LD? decay functions for LD differ among pop.s?
+    - what can we say about LD? decay functions for LD differ among pop.s?

-Week 10–14th July

-  - ?

 Week 17th–21st July

-  - ?

-`vcftools --vcf all_fish_version_6-1.stringent.filtered.missingrm.snps.recode.vcf --chr "Scaffold0" --geno-r2 --ld-window-bp 10000 --keep apa_bam.txt --remove-filtered-all --max-missing 0 --out apa_bam_` takes ~1min
+  - `vcftools --vcf all_fish_version_6-1.stringent.filtered.missingrm.snps.recode.vcf --chr "Scaffold0" --geno-r2 --ld-window-bp 10000 --keep apa_bam.txt --remove-filtered-all --max-missing 0 --out apa_bam_` takes ~1min

-`...--ld-window-bp 5000...` takes ~35secs
+    - `...--ld-window-bp 5000...` takes ~35secs
-`...--ld-window-bp 100000...` takes ~5.5mins
+    - `...--ld-window-bp 100000...` takes ~5.5mins
-`...--ld-window-bp 50000...` takes ~3mins
+    - `...--ld-window-bp 50000...` takes ~3mins

 Week 24–28th July